I'm Mariana Kirova, the founder, the owner, the online content creator and clothing upcycler behind Eco Fashion Sewing.

 Would you fall into the beauty of new materials day after day or you’d rather be creative with what you already have.
 I’m not saying its easy.
 I’m not saying you have to do it all the time.
 But every single action counts.

-… Few other things from my life story at the end:
+… Few other things from my life story:

-I surprisingly rediscovered cycling when visited Rottnest Island close to Perth WA with my family this Christmas
+I surprisingly rediscovered cycling when visited Rottnest Island close to Perth WA with my family at Christmas 2017